laws-africa/elk-docker/README.md

 # Laws.Africa Metrics Processing Stack

-Configuration files for Laws.Africa ELK stack, using Elasticsearch (E), Logstash (L), Kibana (K) and Elastic APM.
+Configuration files for Laws.Africa ELK stack, using Elasticsearch (E) and Kibana (K).
 Adapted from https://github.com/elastic/stack-docker.
 An overview of the APM setup is available at https://www.elastic.co/guide/en/apm/get-started/current/overview.html

 This sets up a collection of services to process metrics and display them in a Kibana dashboard.